Common Bathtub Materials: Pros, Cons, and Costs for 2026

-What are bathtubs made out of?
+What are bathtubs made of?

 Fiberglass